Ferrous spheres can only be due to thermite reaction

 “I Harrit et al. artikel ‘Active Thermitic Material Discovered in Dust from the 9/11 World Trade Center Catastrophe’ foretager forskerne DSC-målinger.
 Restproduktet i kalorimeteret efter de rød/grå-chips har reageret, er bla. nogle mikroskopiske jernholdige kugler.
 Den eneste fysiske/kemiske proces, der kan forklare dannelsen af disse jernholdige kugler, er en termitreaktion.”0

-The claim is also made by Richard Gage, founder and president of AE911TRUTH.org and one of the leading figures in the.
+The claim is also made by Richard Gage, founder and president of AE911TRUTH.org and one of the leading figures in the Truth Movement.

 Hardfire: Richard Gage & Mark Roberts